-Refined Carbs are highly processed starches and sugars, low in micronutrients, low in fiber, and high in calories.
+Refined Carbs are highly processed starches and sugars.
+They are low in micronutrients, low in fiber, and high in calories.

-CAUTION: these foods are higher in Calories, so be aware of the serving sizes when consuming.
+CAUTION: These foods are high in calories, so be mindful of serving sizes when consuming.
 Unmonitored consumption of refined carbs can result in unwanted weight gain.
-Strictly Limit/Eliminate from diet.
+Strictly limit/eliminate from diet.

-Examples: White Bread, Pasta, White Rice, Sweets, Cakes, Pastries, Tortillas, Sugary Cereals, Candy
+Examples: White Bread, Pasta, White Rice, Sweets, Cakes, Pastries, Tortillas, Sugary Cereals, Standay Non-Starchy